Thesis

 Epic Online Services

-Epic Online Services (”EOS”) is set of cross-platform gaming services which help developers to launch, operate, and scale cross-platform games.
+Epic Online Services (”EOS”) is a set of cross-platform gaming services that help developers to launch, operate, and scale cross-platform games.
 EOS is roughly divided across 3 categories: account services, game services, and store services.
-Functionalities include authentication, player progression tracking, matchmaking, voice chat and more.
+Functionalities include authentication, player progression tracking, matchmaking, voice chat, and more.

 Epic offers EOS to developers for free with the goal of “encouraging wider adoption of all of Epic’s offerings, and of making cross-play, cross-progression, and other open and interconnected, online features more accessible to everyone.”